DavidHODs/Sign-Language-to-Speech/README.md

-4. Trained Model
+IV.
+Trained Model

 You can rename the downloaded file e.g SignLanguage.pt (you can as well leave it as best.pt).
 Create a folder for the model (optional) and move the trained model into it.

-5. DeepStack Operation
+V. DeepStack Operation

 Python script path - '5.
 DeepStack Operation/op1.py'

 Visit https://docs.deepstack.cc/index.html#installation-guide-for-cpu-version for instructions on how to set up deepstack as peculiar to the type of system you have.